Alzheimer's is a neurological condition or disorder resulting in brain atrophy (wasting away) and the death of brain cells.

 · Extremely slow or difficulty in learning new simple things.

-· May start wondering from home and get lost in familiar places.
+· May start wandering from home and get lost in familiar places.

-· May need little help getting dressed, brushing of teeth, showering and other self-care activities.
+· May need a little help getting dressed, brushing teeth, showering, and other self-care activities.

-At this stage, also known as severe stage, a person with Alzheimer's disease becomes completely dependent.
+At this stage, also known as the severe stage, a person with Alzheimer's disease becomes completely dependent on others.
 Symptoms in this stage include:

 · Mobility problems.